 What exactly is Bruut van Bot?

-Bruut van Bot, The Nepal Brand, is a new type of clothing brand with products that are handmade by Nepali people in Nepal.
+Bruut van Bot, The Nepal Brand, is a new type of clothing brand with fair trade scarves and other products that are handmade by Nepali people in Nepal.
 We, Robert Hooft and Wouter Struijk, established Bruut van Bot at the end of 2014.

 Can you tell us how it all started?